Pop Culture Madness!

 • The Segway PT was introduced in 2001.

-• In addition to over 100 other songs, the 2001 Clear Channel memorandum recommended banning every single song by Rage Against the Machine from radio airplay in the wake of 9/11.
+• In addition to over 100 other songs, the 2001 Clear Channel memorandum recommended banning every Rage Against the Machine song from radio airplay in the wake of 9/11.

 World Series Champions